visualpartnership/public-speaking/README.md

 - Create a small guide with the next steps to learn this.
 (It could be a tutorial or a blog post)
 - Prepare a set of most common questions with the anwswers.

-You can create a [QR code](https://www.qrcode-monkey.com/) to share easily this.
 This moment is a great point to interact with the audience.

 # Speaking 🗣️
 ## 6. The Story Script 💻